adjohnston85/Lamia/README.md

 Majel makes use of the Python pipelining module ruffus (see [ruffus docs](http://www.ruffus.org.uk/)).
 Expect a long walltime on\
 high coverage datasets (>5 days).\
 \
+Genome data files (e.g. indexes and CpG islands) will need to be created before running.
+These should be stored at a logical\
+path in a folder named after the genome build.
+CpG island files will be USCS track files (bed like) names [GENOME]_CpGislands.txt.\

 Majel help is available using the '--help' flag.

 Basic usage:\